berlin-open-wireless-lab/OpenWifiCore/docs/README.md

     def exec_on_device(self, device, DBSession, cmd, prms): pass
 ```

 The string identifier acts as a way to determine if this class should use for the node for communication and must therefore match the node's `communication_protocol` property.
+The rest of the methods should be quiet self explanatory.

+To register a new communication class use the `communication` entry point and point it to the new class.